-Therapy Network offers providers a multifunctional Provider Web Portal(PWP) that allows contracted providers to perform several tasks.
-Providers are able to submit their claims via (DDE) as well as check claims status of any received claims (regardless of the submission method).
+Therapy Network offers providers a multifunctional Provider Web Portal (PWP) that allows contracted providers to perform several tasks.
+Providers are able to submit their authorization requests, check auth status (regardless of the submission method), enter claims (via direct data entry (DDE)), check claims status of any received claims (regardless of the submission method), and generate on-line EOPs.
+Providers are also able to see member eligibility and copay information, however the health plan is the source of truth for the most current data.